lightbend/console-charts/enterprise-suite/gotests/README.md

 Tracking of dependencies is done using Go 1.11 module system.
 To add a dependency, simply write an import statement in the code, nothing else needs to be done.
 Updating is done using `go get`, more about it in the [golang wiki](https://github.com/golang/go/wiki/Modules#how-to-upgrade-and-downgrade-dependencies).

+## Troubleshooting

+If you get errors about unable to resolve imports, try cleaning your module cache:

+    go clean -modcache ./...
+    go build ./...